 However, they added a scaled sole that could easily remain steady across a larger variety of soils and terrains.
 The patches of earthy colors were beautifully contrasted by the brand’s symbolic and unapologetic “N”.
 Meanwhile, the EVA-cut foam midsole and cushioned heels captivated those who were interested in superior comfort, not just good looks.
 It’s available in 13 different colors, all subdued to provide an Instagram-worthy vibe.

 Once considered a symbol of skater culture, the Old Skool VANS are now found across all social sectors and settings.
 They are loved by nostalgic folk but mostly sought-after for their surprisingly comfortable deep cushioning, gripped rubber soles, and ease of washing.
-In addition, they are now available in a much larger color combination than ever before.
+In addition, these Vans shoes are now available in a much larger color combination than ever before.
 It’s almost impossible not to find one that will match your favorite team, company, or school’s pattern.

 You don’t need to go all out with an 80s-inspired look to rock this timeless model by Adidas.
 This was among the first sneakers to popularize the brand’s now-famous straight lines.
 The reason for their success is quickly made evident as soon as you put them on; the slim rubber soles keep your stride light and silent, while still providing just enough grip to quickly pivot around the local field.
 The synthetic mesh that covers them is easy to wipe clean, while the textile-coated inside keeps your feet smelling fresh.
 They’re now available in over a dozen color combinations.